Wasp Exterminator in Denver

-Yellow Jackets have very distinct abdominal color markings of yellow and black or white and black.
-Yellow jackets are responsible for most stinging related incidents in Colorado.
-Yellow jackets typically build nest underground in abandon rodent burrows or spaces between rock landscaping.
-In early spring, a queen will begin building the nest and nurturing offspring.
-The “workers” will begin foraging for food in early summer and are know to scavenge trash and other human food sources.
-During late summer, males emerge from the colony to mate with fertile females.
-Fertilized females will seek hibernation for the winter and start new colonies the following season.
+Yellowjackets are responsible for most stinging-related incidents in Colorado.
+They have very distinct abdominal color markings of yellow and black or white and black.
+Yellowjackets typically build nests underground in abandoned rodent burrows or spaces between rock landscaping.
+A queen will begin building the nest in early spring and nurturing offspring.
+The “workers” will begin foraging for food in early summer and are known to scavenge trash and other human food sources.
 The old queen and the workers will abandon the old colony at the end of summer and will not survive the winter.

 Paper Wasps are typically black in color with yellow markings.
-They build open-faced nests with hexagonal cells along soffit areas, playground equipment, and other small cavities.
-Paper Wasps are not aggressive, but are able to sting.
+They build open-faced nests with hexagonal cells along with soffit areas, playground equipment, and other small cavities.
+Paper Wasps are not aggressive but are able to sting.
 They feed mainly on live insects and insect larvae.
 Like other wasps species, only the fertilized females survive the winter.
 Old nests are abandoned late fall and other members of the colony do not survive the winter.
-New queens will build new nest the following season, but may build in the same location.
+New queens will build a new nest the following season but may build in the same location.